Importance and legacy of animated films

 The integration of technologies such as augmented and virtual reality enhances immersion in animated stories, creating interactive and multisensory experiences.

-Thus, animation is evolving not only in form, but also in content, expanding its ability to connect with global audiences in unprecedented ways.
+Thus, animation not only evolves in form, but also in content, expanding its ability to connect with global audiences in unprecedented ways.